loopbackio/loopback-next/docs/site/soap-calculator-tutorial-register-service.md

 this.setupServices();
 ```

-**Note:** We could have achieved the above result by just one line inside the
+**Note:** We could have achieved the above result by calling the following line
-setupServices() method, replacing the generic method.
-However, the generic one
+inside the setupServices() method, replacing the method provided by the mixin.
-is more efficient when you need to register multiple services, to keep the
+However, the mixin-provided method is more efficient when you need to register
-_keys_ standard.
+multiple services, to keep the _keys_ standard.

 ```ts
 this.bind('services.CalculatorService').toProvider(CalculatorServiceProvider);